Gembu, Nigeria: History

-It was believed from antiquity that the first inhabitants of the entire Mambilla Region were the descendants of the Bantu ancestors,who are known to have inhabited the region by 5000 BC (Zeitlyn & Connell, 2003).
-They constitute the Bantu people who stayed home in the Mambilla region after the Bantu expansion across Africa between 3000 BC and 1500 AD.
+It is believed that the first inhabitants of the entire Mambilla Region were the descendants of the ancestors who spoke early Bantu languages, who are known to have inhabited the wider region by c.
+3000 BC (Schwartz, 1972; Lee & Roy, 1998; Zeitlyn & Connell, 2003).
+They constitute the Bantu people who stayed home in the Mambilla and neighbouring regions after the Bantu expansion across Africa between 2000 BC and 1500 AD.
 These are represented in this town by the Mambilla people who founded it.

+The name "Gembu" is a corruption of "Gelmvu", the name of a German-time Monarch of this town.

 Location

-Gembu, the administrative name of the Mambilla Town of Bommi, was taken from the name of a former monarch of the town known as 'Gelmvu'.
-The town is found on the Mambilla Plateau, in the south-eastern part of Taraba state, close to the border separating Nigeria and Cameroon.
+Gembu, the administrative headquarters of the Mambilla Plateau, derives its name from a monarch of the ancient Mambilla Town of Bommi.
+"Gelmvu" was a monarch of the town known as Bommi by the time of the German advent in 1906.
+The town is found on the Mambilla Plateau, in the south-eastern part of Taraba State, close to the Nigeria-Cameroon border.
 Bantuists believe that the people inhabiting the Mambilla Region and their neighbours are descendants of the Proto-Bantu ancestors who inhabited the region generally before the Bantu expansion.
-They constitute the Bantu or Bantoid people who remained after the great split and Bantu expansion across Africa beginning after 2000 BC (being described as 'the Bantu who stayed at home').
+They constitute the Wide Bantu or Bantoid people who remained after the great split and Bantu expansion across Africa beginning after 2000 BC (thus described as "the Bantu who stayed home").

-The following is an excerpt from the book The Mambilla Region in African History.
+The following is an excerpt from the book, The Mambilla Region in African History.